statebacked/react/README.md

       // name of a machine instance to connect to or create
       // you can create as many instances of each machine as you'd like
       instanceName: "your-instance",
-      getInitialContext() {
+      // function to provide the initial context if we have to create the machine instance getInitialContext() {
         return {
           any: "initialContextForYourMachine"